Laplace and Saddlepoint Approximations in High Dimensions: Laplace approximation

-As most smooth functions are only locally polynomial, we need the number of knots to increase with $n$ to obtain a consistent estimate of $g(t)$. \cite{laplace_splines} used the result of \cite{shun} to show the approximation error of the Laplace approximation tends to $0$ if the number of knots satisfies: \*[ m \leq Cn^{\frac{1}{2q + 3}}. \] This result also follows from Theorem \ref{thm:laplace}, where Assumptions \ref{ass:delta_decay_lap} and a modified version of \ref{ass:hess_lap} can be shown to hold by the concavity of the likelihood.
-Assumptions \ref{ass:third_lap} and \ref{ass:fourth_lap} can be verified by the expressions for the third and fourth derivative given in \cite{laplace_splines}.
-The overall size of the remainder can then be calculated through the same combinatorial arguments to obtain the result. \end{example}
+As most smooth functions are only locally polynomial, we need the number of knots to increase with $n$ to obtain a consistent estimate of $g(t)$. \citet[Theorem 2]{laplace_splines} used the result of \cite{shun} to show the approximation error of the Laplace approximation for the marginal likelihood tends to $0$ if the number of knots satisfies: \*[ m \leq Cn^{\frac{1}{2q + 3}}. \] However for this model, the assumption that the cumulants are approximately constant may not hold if the true fixed effect $\beta_0 \neq \zerop$, therefore it is not clear that the result of \cite{shun} will hold.
+More specifically, it is not clear if their Equation (3.6) correctly quantify the error introduced by the Laplace approximation on the likelihood.

+However, the error terms obtained in this paper are similar, the main difference being that due to the finite order Taylor expansion the remainder term is evaluated at a changing point and this introduces a logarithmic factor in the error rate.
+Hence, their Theorem 2 can be alternatively shown from our Theorem \ref{thm:laplace}, where Assumption \ref{ass:delta_decay_lap} can be shown to hold by the concavity of the likelihood, by the same argument as for the GLM examples.
+Assumption \ref{ass:hess_lap} -- \ref{ass:fourth_lap} can be verified by the expressions for the second, third and fourth derivative provided in \cite{laplace_splines}, these can be found between their equations (3.7) and (3.8).
+The overall size of the remainder can then be calculated through the same detailed combinatorial arguments used in the original paper so we will not reproduce them here. \end{example}

-\section{Ratio of Integral Approximations}
+\section{Ratio of integral approximations}

 An unnormalized marginal posterior density approximation can be obtained by applying the Laplace approximation to the numerator and denominator of a ratio of two similar integrals.
 It is possible that some error terms cancel, and this leads to an improvement in the asymptotic error rates or the speed at which $p$ is allowed to increase as $n$ increases.
-Let $\theta = (\interest, \nuissance)$, where $\interest$ is the parameter of interest and $\nuissance$ is the nuisance parameter.
+Let $\theta = (\interest, \nuissance)$, where $\interest \in \mathbb{R}$ is the parameter of interest and $\nuissance \in \mathbb{R}^{p-1}$ is the nuisance parameter.
 The marginal posterior density for $\psi$ is

 Applying Laplace approximations to the numerator and denominator, respectively, gives \*[ \densmargapprox = \frac{ \det\{- \loglike^{(2)}(\maximizer) \}^{1/2}}{ (2\pi)^{1/2} \det\{- \loglikeminus^{(2)} (\maximizercons) \}^{1/2}} \exp\{ \loglike(\interest, \hat\nuissance_\psi) - \loglike(\hat{\interest}, \hat{\nuissance} ) \}, \] where $\loglikeminus^{(2)}(\theta)$ denotes the block of the Hessian associated with the nuisance parameters evaluated at $\theta$, $\hat\lambda_\psi = \text{argsup}_{\lambda} \loglike(\psi, \lambda) $ and $\hat\theta_\psi = (\psi, \hat\lambda_\psi)$.
 In the $p$-fixed asymptotic regime, this approximation has a relative error of $O(1/n)$, and a relative error of $O(1/n^{3/2})$ for $\psi$ such that $|\psi - \hat\psi| = O(1/n^{1/2})$, if the density is renormalized.
 We examine the marginal approximation in general models and then in the linear exponential family.